atifkalam/education/README.md

 This repo contains code that
 1) Deploys a MySQL server on a Kubernetes cluster
 2) Attaches a persistent volume to it, so the data remains contained if pods are restarting
-3) Deploys a Flask API to add, delete and modify users in the MySQL database
+3) Deploys a  Flask API to Search, add, delete and modify users in the MySQL database

 ## Prerequisites
 1. Have `Docker` and the `Kubernetes CLI` (`kubectl`) installed together with `Minikube` (https://kubernetes.io/docs/tasks/tools/)